-Car park D is directly opposite the doors to the Cancer Centre on the hospital drive.
+Car Park D is directly opposite the doors to the Cancer Centre on Mindelsohn Way.
 Please park here and bring in the ticket you have taken to access the car park with you.
-You will need your car registration number to be issued with a pre-paid ticket.
 The radiographers in the treatment room will exchange this for a prepaid ticket so that you can exit the car park without paying.
 This free car parking arrangement has been negotiated for patients who are attending for radiotherapy planning or treatment appointments only.
-The radiographers will not be able to give you a ticket if you are attending for a follow up appointment.
+The radiographers will not be able to give you a ticket if you are attending for a follow-up appointment.